brendanmetzger/format/README.md

-# (DOM)arkdown
+# MarkDOM

 A markdown parser that constructs perfectly formated valid DOM objects.

-From my experience, well-formatted html can be precisely targeted with CSS without the need to go crazy with classes, id's, and other very custom code.
-This formatter intends to make HTML construction a priority.
-With a properly created DOM document, xpath, and callbacks can be utilized elegantly for further formatting (like adding class and id attributes).
+Well-formatted html can be precisely targeted with CSS without necessity of classes, id's and customized markup to accomodate stylesheets.
+This formatter intends to make HTML construction a priority, and as such, empowers broader interactive design using general markdown conventions.
+Further,  properly created DOM documents can be queried via xpath, enabling callbacks that can be utilized elegantly for further formatting (like adding class and id attributes, semantic revisions, etc).

 ## Goals